Gavin Seager

-Gavin Seager (born 18 December 1978) is a racing driver; he has raced the #54 pickup since 1998 in the UK Pickup Truck Racing series.
-He has won the Pickup Truck Racing championship three times; first in 2002 and then in 2004,and again in 2008, and has also taken the runner up position twice in 2001 and 2003.
-On 24 June 2007 Gavin became the all-time career top points scorer, taking the position away from Pete Wilkinson.
-Gavin won the 2008 championship, making him the first driver in the series to take three overall titles.
+Gavin Seager (born 18 December 1978) is a racing driver.
+He has won the Pickup Truck Racing championship three times; first in 2002 then in 2004 and 2008, and has also taken the runner up position twice in 2001 and 2003.
+On 24 June 2007, Seager became the all-time career top points scorer, taking the position away from Pete Wilkinson.
+Seager won the 2008 championship, making him the first driver in the series to take three overall titles.
+He has raced under the number 54 since 1998 in the UK Pickup Truck Racing series.

-In 2012 Gavin suffered from prolonged depressive episodes which subsequently led to several failed attempts to kill himself.
-Gavin faced further difficulties in 2014 when he was arrested and convicted of arson.
-The target was Barnards VW garage in Station Road West, Stowmarket where he left more than £40,000 worth of damages in his wake.
-The blaze was started on 13 November by Seager out of a "misplaced sense of loyalty" to his brother-in-law who had "a beef" with Barnards about a problem with his car not being covered by a warranty, said Andrew Thompson, prosecuting.
-Gavin was given a 10-month prison sentence, suspended for 12 months, and ordered to do 80 hours unpaid work in the community.
+In 2012, Seager experienced prolonged depressive episodes which subsequently led to several suicide attempts.
+Seager faced further difficulties in 2014 when he was arrested and convicted of arson.
+The target was Barnards VW garage in Station Road West, Stowmarket where he caused more than £40,000 worth of damages.
+The blaze was started on 13 November by Seager; according to the prosecutor, the fire was started out of a "misplaced sense of loyalty" to his brother-in-law who had "a beef" with Barnards about a problem with his car not being covered by a warranty.
+He was given a 10-month prison sentence, suspended for 12 months, and ordered to do 80 hours unpaid work in the community.